 RemoteFX USB redirection is a specialized Remote Desktop Protocol (RDP) feature that allows the access and utilization of USB peripherals during remote sessions where standard USB to RDP redirection isn’t enough.

 RemoteFX USB supplements multiple, high-level redirection tasks like Easy Print, Port Redirection, Plug and Play Device Redirection, etc.

 RemoteFX is a set of protocols for Microsoft's Remote Desktop Protocol (RDP) that can be used to provide virtual Windows desktops over a local area network.
 A central Windows server hosts the virtual desktops.

 The application has two components.
 The Workstation software is installed on a thin client or local computer that is connected to the USB device to be shared.
-The server portion of the app is used to redirect USB to remote desktop sessions.
-You can connect to the device remotely using Microsoft RDP, Citrix ICA or Teradici PCoIP.
+The server portion of the app is used to redirect USB devices over RDP to remote sessions.
+You can connect to the device remotely using Microsoft RDP, Citrix ICA, or Teradici PCoIP.

 Price starts from $199.95

 The 15-day trial.
 You can open one user session and redirect two USB devices during the trial period.

 USB Redirector RDP Edition is another application that is comprised of two components.
 The tool is used to redirect USB devices to RDP sessions.
 The Workstation component of the application makes USB devices available to virtual machines, Terminal Server, and remote desktop sessions.
 It provides a nice solution to redirecting USB traffic to Virtual Desktop/VDI sessions.